NickTheBit/pressure-logger/readme.md

 #  pressure-logger
-Firmware for the RP2040 for logging atmospheric pressured.
+Firmware for the RP2040 for logging atmospheric pressure.

+Requires an uSD reader to function.